Get to Know Beets

 These two carotenoids, lutein, and zeaxanthin, are sought after for their contribution to eye health.
 They are so effective that high amounts of these two can stop existing eye damage from progressing.
 But aside from being eye-friendly, these two are also considered effective antioxidants for healthy skin.
 The body cannot produce lutein and zeaxanthin so it is important to be able to get it from food sources like beets.

 Magnesium deficiency is one of the most common nutrient deficiencies in adults.
 This can lead to kidney and liver damage, cardiovascular disease, muscle weakness, and bone degeneration among others.
 With magnesium, we can achieve normal muscle and nerve function, maintain a healthy heart, boost our immune system, and keep our bones strong.

 Manganese is the most abundant mineral in beets.
-It contributes to our body’s calcium absorption, metabolism and the regulation of blood sugar.
-It also helps in wound healing, formation of connective tissue, and proper functioning of the thyroid gland.
+It contributes to our body’s calcium absorption, metabolism, and regulation of blood sugar.
+It also helps in wound healing, the formation of connective tissue, and the proper functioning of the thyroid gland.

 Similar to calcium and vitamin D, phosphorous is also crucial for bone formation and dental health.
-Aside from that, it also contributes to a healthy digestion, energy balance, cellular repair, nutrient utilization and detoxification.
+Aside from that, it also contributes to healthy digestion, energy balance, cellular repair, nutrient utilization, and detoxification.

 This fat-soluble vitamin is most famous for its effect on eye health but it also has antioxidant and immune system-boosting abilities.

 B vitamins have a plethora of benefits for the body.
 For a complete list of what B vitamins can do for you, click here.